cfengine/documentation/reference/promise-types.markdown

 ```

 **Hint**: The promise handle \$(this.handle) can be a useful referent in a
 log message, indicating the origin of the message.
-In CFEngine Nova and
+In CFEngine Enterprise,
-above, every promise has a default handle, which is based on the filename
+every promise has a default handle, which is based on the filename
 and line number (specifying your own handle will probably be more mnemonic).

 `log_level`